blittable/rustup/lesson_one/README.md

 * The println! function lives in std::io [println](https://doc.rust-lang.org/std/macro.println.html) The std library contains lots of useful modules, functions, types, and macros, but is not strictly necessary.

 * Read the compile error messages.
 They are helpful.
 'Consider' what it recommends.
-* The little '!' at the end of println is not 'not' - it's means it's a [macro](https://www.siammakro.co.th/index.php).
+* The little '!' at the end of println is not 'not' - it means it's a [macro](https://www.siammakro.co.th/index.php).
 * There are two string types in Rust and there are at least a couple of ways to concatenate strings... stackoverflow is your friend.
 Feel free to change the string type between str and String as needed.
 * [Rust Strings](https://doc.rust-lang.org/rust-by-example/std/str.html)